Liger: Zoo policies

 The United States holds the greatest population of around 30 ligers.
 China holds about 20 ligers.
-There are some countries worldwide that hold a few, but it’s probable that fewer than 100 exist worldwide.
+There are some countries worldwide that hold a few, but it is probable that fewer than 100 exist worldwide.

 The breeding of ligers and other Panthera hybrids has come under fire from animal rights activists and organisations, who argue that the health problems experienced by these animals makes their creation immoral.
 Despite these assertions of immorality, some unlicensed zoos still breed ligers for profit.